The Bridget Jones Diary Film Adaptation

 Document 1

 Novels leave the reader to make his or her imagination of the story as it develops.
 Since they are both considered as mediums of storytelling, it is to define which one is superior to the other.
 However, for a fact, filming has more aids to storytelling than novels do.
 Films have accompanying elements such as music, motion pictures, that make it easy for the viewer to follow the story.
 For the last century, film development has been based on stories that are adapted from previously written novels.
 However, the film is also considered to be an adaptation of the novel Bridget Jones's Diary (1996) authored by Helen Fielding.
 The novel Bridget Jones's Diary (1996) is in itself a reinterpretation of Jane Austen’s Pride and Prejudice.
+Therefore, evaluating the quality of the film, regarding its narrative and against the novel by Jane Austen, various expected loopholes and inconsistencies will be found between the novel and the film.

 Sign up to view the full document!